-The rash of CAD is often strikingly limited to sun exposed areas (face, 'v' of the neck, back of the hands and forearms) and spares the shaded areas under the chin, behind the ears and under watch straps.
-Sometimes the rash is more widespread and extends onto covered sites or the palms and soles.
+The rash of CAD is often clearly limited to areas of skin exposed to the sun (face, 'v' of the neck, back of the hands and forearms) and does not appear on the shaded areas under the chin, behind the ears and under watch straps.
+However, over time, unexposed areas can also be affected.
+Sometimes the rash is more widespread and extends onto skin that is usually covered or onto the palms and soles.
 The skin may initially be swollen and red.
-With time, it becomes thickened and lined with altered pigmentation (increased or reduced).
-Increased pigmentation can be especially noticeable in darker skin types.
+With time, the skin becomes thickened and lined with altered pigmentation (darker or lighter areas of skin).
+Increased pigmentation can be especially noticeable in people with darker skin.
+In severe cases, the skin may look more red all over.